MTstateIntroStats/IntroStatActivitiesHybrid/_book/07-A14-onemean-CI.md

           axis.ticks.y = element_blank()) # Removes y-axis ticks
 ```

+\begin{center}\includegraphics[width=0.7\linewidth]{07-A14-onemean-CI_files/figure-latex/unnamed-chunk-2-1} \end{center}

 #### Summarizing quantitative variables {-}

 1. Describe the distribution of danceability of top songs over the past 10 years on Spotify.

-\vspace{1in}
+\vspace{0.8in}

 2. Write the parameter of interest in context of the study.

-\vspace{1in}
+\vspace{0.8in}

 ### Simulation methods to create a confidence interval {-}

 Unlike creation of the null distribution, the bootstrap distribution we use for creating a confidence interval is found by sampling with replacement from the original sample.
+To create one dot on the bootstrap distribution:

 * Write the original values for the variable on $n$ cards; one card for each observational unit.